 Virtual Tours and Educational Resources

-This page includes listings of virtual tours and educational resources that NTA members have available, and it is sorted based on three categories: destinations, tour suppliers, and tour operators.
-The digital resources shown can help you stay current with information on what’s available from your NTA partners and give you ideas to plan future itineraries for the time when travel returns.
+This page includes listings of virtual tours and educational resources that NTA-member companies have available, and it is sorted based on three categories: destinations, tour suppliers, and tour operators.
+The digital resources shown can help you stay current with information on what’s available from your NTA partners and give you ideas to aid future itinerary development.
 (To have your organization’s information included here, email links to virtual tours or educational resources to NTA’s Pat Henderson.)

 Transport yourself to Washington, DC on dozens of immersive, first-person adventures.
 Experience what it’s like to step foot inside the majestic Lincoln Memorial, walk through bustling Union Market or visit a free Smithsonian Institution museum.